 TraCI provides various functions for controlling traffic lights.
 And the basic approaches are outline below

-A common pattern for implementing adaptive control via TraCI is to load a program where all green phases have a long duration (i.e. 1000s) to avoid switching by SUMO and then use the setPhase function to switch to the next phase as appropriate.
-The nice thing about this approach is, that yellow and all-red phases can still be handled automatically by SUMO and the control script simply determines the duration of the current green phase.
+A common pattern for implementing adaptive control via TraCI is to load a program (usually from an additional-file) where all green phases have a long duration (i.e. 1000s) to avoid switching by SUMO and then use the setPhase function to switch to the next phase (typically a yellow phase) whenever the green phasee should end.
+The nice thing about this approach is, that yellow phase and all-red phases can still be handled automatically by SUMO and the control script simply determines the duration of the current green phase.

 Tutorials for controlling traffic lights in this way can be found at Tutorials#TraCI_Tutorials.

 Setting the duration#

 Using the function setPhaseDuration, the remaining duration for the current phase can be modified.
 Note, that this does not take effect when encountering the same phase again in the next phase cycle.